thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 They simply have a four page document which has tables that says this is what we found.
 Most bad polls atleast give made-up numbers, made up criteria, but this one does not even bother with that foreplay.
-It just jumps into the conclusions on what percentage of votes each of democratic primary candidate will get
+It just jumps into the conclusions on what percentage of votes each of democratic primary candidate will get in Iowa

 Now lets get back to finding who is behind *David Binder Research*